aburke15/resume-static/README.md

   - Netlify
   - Vercel
   - AWS S3 + CloudFront
-  - Azure Static Web Apps
+  - Azure Storage + Azure DNS

 ## How to Use